jacksonrwoodard/HouseHealthMonitoring/Reports/Experimentation/Experimentation.md

 ![image](https://github.com/jacksonrwoodard/HouseHealthMonitoring/assets/129080386/d331e1b3-3e1a-4edf-a4a3-19861ffa4ac2)

--Interpretation: With the mold module reporting every 2 seconds, the UPS' battery can supply up to 22 hours of power.
+-Interpretation: With the mold module reporting every 2 seconds, he UPS' battery can supply up to 22 hours of power.
 With the sensor reporting only once per hour, the expected battery life of two weeks will be met.

 #### Constraint 3 - Shall fully function without regularly changing sensors or head unit batteries.
 -Experimental Design: This constraint was tested by monitoring the continual functionality of the mold module over a 5 hour period.

 -Results: The power mold module's humidity sensor was able to function on the UPS' power over the 5 hour period.
+The battery used in the UPS is a LFP which is rated for 4000 cycles of charging and discharging with an estimated life of 10 years of service.
 ![image](https://github.com/jacksonrwoodard/HouseHealthMonitoring/assets/129080386/036293b5-a059-4e6a-aa06-66f77e949f42)

 -Interpretation: The UPS was able to maintain the mold module's power for the 5 hour period.
 There were some drops in power due to the team shifting the mold module between power supplies to ensure accurate readings.
+This experiment shows that the UPS system is reliable for the expected amount of time.